danielfett/draft-dpop/main.md

 # Acknowledgements {#Acknowledgements}

-We would like to thank David Waite, Filip Skokan, Mike Engan, and Justin Richer for their valuable input and feedback.
+We would like to thank Filip Skokan, Mike Engan, and Justin Richer for their valuable input and feedback.

 This document resulted from discussions at the 4th OAuth Security